Canoe Used To Rescue Man From Lake

 After getting a soaked Hautla back to shore, Reichel and his neighbor immediately put Hautla into Reichel’s hot tub to warm up.

 Cook Ambulance and Greenwood Township EMTs arrived on scene and transported Hautla to Cook Hospital to get checked out for hypothermia.
-According to the Brainerd Dispatch, Hautla did not suffer any major injuries and is expected to make a full recovery.
+According to the Bemidji Pioneer, Hautla did not suffer any major injuries and is expected to make a full recovery.

 Recent Comments on Lakeland Public Television (LPTV)